During the semester

 Rotating pages is not something that you may think of as an accessibility issue but screen readers cannot read text that is displayed vertically – not to mention it’s hard for everyone else to read as well.
 Even if your document has readable text, if it includes some pages in portrait view and some in landscape view it is important to rotate the landscape pages so they are right side up.
 To do this, open the PDF with Acrobat DC and use the Page Thumbnails tool.

-• Open the Page Thumbnails tool by clicking the Page Thumbnails icon on the left side of your document or pressing your F4 key.
+• Open the Page Thumbnails tool by selecting the Page Thumbnails icon on the left side of your document or pressing your F4 key.

-• Find the thumbnail of the first page that needs to be rotated and click on it.
+• Find the thumbnail of the first page that needs to be rotated and select it.

-• Click on the clockwise or counterclockwise arrow to rotate the page as appropriate.
+• Select the clockwise or counterclockwise arrow to rotate the page as appropriate.

 • Repeat for any other page that needs to be rotated.